Parramatta Criminal Lawyers

-No criminal law firm in Parramatta can compete with our powerhouse team of criminal lawyers.
+No criminal lawyers in Parramatta can compete with our powerhouse team of defence solicitors

 Our Parramatta criminal lawyers include:

 - 2016 NSW Australian of the Year and Law Society President’s Medalist, Deng Adut.

 - Managing partner and one of Parramatta’s best criminal lawyers, Joseph Correy.

 - Special counsel at criminal law and premier drug lawyer, Joseph Harb.